Homological mirror symmetry for generalized Greene-Plesser mirrors: The ambient relative Fukaya category

-\begin{rmk} When $\dim_\C(X) \le 2$ the condition that $(L,J_L)$ should be strictly unobstructed is generic in $J_L$, so any Lagrangian brane can be upgraded to a strictly unobstructed object in this case.
+\begin{rmk} When $\dim_\C(X) \le 2$ the condition that $(L,J_L)$ should be tautologically unobstructed is generic in $J_L$, so any Lagrangian brane can be upgraded to a tautologically unobstructed object in this case.
 It follows by Remark \ref{rmk:strunobs} that all of the above assumptions hold in this case.
-When $\dim_\C(X) \ge 3$, there is no reason to expect that the Lagrangians we consider in this paper can be upgraded to strictly unobstructed objects.
+When $\dim_\C(X) \ge 3$, there is no reason to expect that the Lagrangians we consider in this paper can be upgraded to tautologically unobstructed objects.
 In this case, virtual techniques may be required \cite{fooo,Abouzaid2012} to justify our assumptions, or recourse to the substitute mentioned in Remark \ref{rmk:cheap}. \end{rmk}